komartom/MIDatasets.jl/README.md

 Musk1, Musk2, Fox, Tiger, Elephant,...

+Structure of datasets: Vector{Matrix{Float32}}

 Datasets are taken from <http://www.miproblems.org/datasets/>

-The structure of a dataset: Array{Array{Float32,2},1}

 ## Installation
 You can download datasets using Julia's package manager